lgrammel/js-agent/packages/agent/README.md

   - Calculate the cost of LLM calls and agent runs
   - Stop agent runs when certain criteria are met, e.g. to limit the number of steps
   - Use several different LLM models in one agent
+- Agent HTTP Server
+  - Agent runs can be started, stopped, and observed via HTTP API
+  - Can host multiple agents
 - Supported LLM models
   - OpenAI text completion models (`text-davinci-003` etc.)
   - OpenAI chat completion models (`gpt-4`, `gpt-3.5-turbo`)